Transcriptions and accessibility

 • Examples:

-• “the finances from [start of emphasis] July to October are incomplete [end of emphasis]”
+• “the finances from *July to October* are incomplete”

 Brackets [ ]

-• Practice: Brackets are used to convey uncertainty or a note from the cataloger.
+• Practice: Brackets are a standard punctuation used to convey uncertainty or a note from the cataloger.
 Notes include the original text that follows abbreviated or explained text.
 It can also be used to describe an image in the materials.

 • Reasoning: Brackets provide the user with a best guess as determined by those familiar with the materials, historical context, handwriting, and more.
 Brackets can also be used to provide helpful historical context or clues so researchers can interpret the materials with additional information.
 When balancing out accessibility and clarity with transcription best practices we have decided the abbreviated words in publications that are certain can be spelled out.
 Less certain text and any text in a manuscript, will include original text in brackets, following any spelled out or added words.